gnuradio/hugo-website/content/grcon/grcon21/about.md

 attendees rated the conference as an overall five-out-of-five, and 42% rated it as a four-out-of-five.

-GRCon21 will be held in [Charlotte, North Carolina](https://www.gnuradio.org/grcon/grcon21/charlotte/) and will continue many of the successful program aspects from previous years, and add some new items, as well.
+GRCon21 will be held in [Charlotte, North Carolina](https://www.gnuradio.org/grcon/grcon21/charlotte/) if possible and will continue many of the successful program aspects from previous years, and add some new items, as well.